 A Director at Farmers National Banc Oh (FMNB) is Buying Shares

-Today, a Director at Farmers National Banc Oh (FMNB), Terry Moore, bought shares of FMNB for $101.7K.
+Today, a Director at Farmers National Banc Oh (FMNB), David Paull, bought shares of FMNB for $31.68K.

-This recent transaction increases Terry Moore’s holding in the company by 15.08% to a total of $765.7K.
-Following Terry Moore’s last FMNB Buy transaction on June 27, 2016, the stock climbed by 7.4%.
+Following this transaction David Paull’s holding in the company was increased by 5.46% to a total of $620.3K.
+Following David Paull’s last FMNB Buy transaction on May 02, 2017, the stock climbed by 2.2%.

 See today’s analyst top recommended stocks >>